 The seizures include repetitive but often subtle movements – including jerking of the mid-section, dropping of the head, raising of the arms or wide-eyed blinks.
 Infantile spasms can often be overlooked or misdiagnosed for other conditions, including colic, reflux, or a startle reflex

-You can also find direct personal testimonies from families on their experience of Infantile spasms by visiting the links below
+The videos below provide further insight on how these types of seizures can present while you can also find direct personal testimonies from families on their experience of Infantile spasms by visiting the links below

 When are Infantile Spasms most likely to present?